Travis d'Arnaud Player Props: Braves vs. Rays

 Travis d'Arnaud At The Plate

-- d'Arnaud is hitting .276 with five doubles, seven home runs and 14 walks.
+- d'Arnaud has five doubles, seven home runs and 14 walks while hitting .276.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.